boogiebogus/powersuit/readme.md

 the Mongoose brings enough firepower to easily plow through all of the demons commonly encountered by infantry units.
 Along with using the same armor plates found in battle armor, and using systems that can be easily replaced, the Mongoose is incredibly versatile and easy to maintain.
 However, it is still a mech, and as a result is not nearly as agile as being on-foot.
+Loadout code is `pst`.

 ## SPAWNING